Polymorphic Iterable Sequential Effect Systems: Relationship to Original Effect Quantales Publication

 \section{Relationship to Original Effect Quantales Publication}

 The original effect quantales publication~\cite{ecoop17} used slightly different definitions for several concepts.
 This appendix surveys the differences and their consequences.

-Broadly speaking, the primary changes are: \begin{itemize} \item This paper changes the definition of effect quantale to an equivalent form that handles partiality differently.
-As part of this, the definitions of indexed effect quantales and effect quantale homomorphisms changed to use this new definition, which better highlights key ideas. \item This paper gives more general criteria for inducing an iteration operator, covering more concrete systems from the literature (which appear as additional examples in this version), and further strengthens the results for iteration by identifying two broad classes of effect quantales that always satisfy the criteria, and by showing that when defined the construction gives an optimally-precise iteration operator. \item This paper improves the discussion of soundness.
+Broadly speaking, the primary changes are: \begin{itemize} \item This paper changes the definition of effect quantale to an equivalent form that handles partiality differently, replacing the simulated partiality of the prior paper (which used a distinguished element $\top$ to represent undefined results) with actual partial functions.
+As part of this, the definitions of indexed effect quantales and effect quantale homomorphisms changed to use this new definition, which better highlights key ideas. \item This paper gives more general criteria for inducing an iteration operator, covering more concrete systems from the literature (which appear as additional examples in this version), and further strengthens the results for iteration by identifying two broad classes of effect quantales that always satisfy the criteria (finite effect quantales and those with non-empty meets above unit), and by showing that when defined the construction gives an optimally-precise iteration operator. \item This paper improves the discussion of soundness.
 First, it more clearly articulates throughout that our soundness results are soundness for \emph{safety} properties, because we use syntactic type safety on an inductively-defined reduction relation.
 Second, it improves upon the the original paper, which established only the syntactic consistency between dynamic reductions and static effects (Theorem \ref{thm:soundness}) that is typical of syntactic type-safety proofs for other sequential effect systems: assuming an instrumented semantics that labels every reduction with the primitive effect of that step, the static effect of an expression over-approximates the sequencing of all individual steps' effects in order (for finite executions).
 This paper also gives a way to interpret individual effects as relations on pre- and post-states of execution, extending the type safety proof to show this semantic interpretation is respected by the framework (Lemma \ref{lem:interp_safety}). \item This paper adds discussion of using Kleene Algebras as effect quantales. \item This paper drops an instantiation of the parameters for a combination of race freedom and atomicity, which was originally used to give a non-semantics preserving translation from Flanagan and Qadeer's CAT language~\cite{flanagan2003tldi} to our framework.
-Instead we give an instantiation for \citet{skalka2008types} that preserves semantics. \end{itemize}
+Instead we give an instantiation for \citet{skalka2008types} that preserves semantics.
+The original paper failed to preserve semantics for spawning new threads; this paper drops the embedding, and better explains the relationship between our locking instantiation of the framework and proofs for a typical shared-memory concurrent language. \end{itemize} Additionally, Section \ref{sec:modeling2} gives a different semantics for locking primitives than the original ECOOP paper, which incorrectly gave non-reentrant semantics (a boolean flag for each lock) which satisfied primitive preservation, but not primitive progress.
+This version of the work correctly gives re-entrant locking semantics (i.e., counting claims) satisfying both.
+And one additional minor change is the clarification to the use of the term ``commutative effect system'' --- the original paper ignores the existence of effect systems with two distinct commutative operators (e.g., Section \ref{sec:must}).